The Epona Trust – What We Do

 • Undertake that animals will remain the property or the Trust or of the providing charities.
 They will never be sold again and will be humanely put down at home when veterinary opinion considers it necessary.

-• Set up and fund a museum of horsemanship to provide a focal point for study and to promote understanding of the roles of horses in human development.
+• Set up opportunities for study and to promote understanding of the roles of horses in human development.

 Therapies and Training Methods